Deveodk/vue2-spa-starter/README.md

 # vue2_project_template
-> A clean vue2 template with the Deveo structure and already implemented useful packages and methods for creating new projects
+> A clean vue2 template with the Deveo structure and pre-implemented structure, useful packages and methods.
+This repo should be used as a template when creating new Deveo projects.

 ## Structure
 * Webpack + SASS/LESS??? compiler with hot reload
 * ESLint code linting
 * Unit testing with Karma + Mocha & Nightwatch
-* API requests via services
+* API requests as services with VueAxios
 * Global eventHub

 ## Included packages:
 * VueRouter
-* Vuex
+* Vuex with axios
-* VueAxios???
 * Vue-moment

 ## Included methods: